agriculturenepal/starter-academic/README.md

 # personal-website

-This repo contains all the codes and files for my personal website https://dineshpanday.me/.
+This repository contains all the codes and files for my personal website https://dineshpanday.me/.